-Declaration of conformity for products with Model EPDs
+Declaration of conformity with Model EPD SikaProof® Adhesive-02 2023-02-07 / Version 1

-The Association of the European Adhesive & Sealant Industry (FEICA), of which Sika is a member, has developed so-called Model Environmental Product Declarations (Model EPDs) and had them independently verified by the Institute Construction and Environment (IBU).
-These IBU verified Model EPDs have been made publicly available by FEICA and IBU.
-The Model EPDs depict the current production technology in Europe.
-Based on the product formulations it was checked if our products were covered by the Model EPDs.

-This Declaration confirms that the product

-produced in Europe are covered by the attached Model EPD "Modified mineral mortars, group 1" (Declaration number EPD-DBC-20220217-IBF1-EN).
-This means that the Life Cycle Assessment (LCA) data and the remaining content of the attached Model EPD apply to the above mentioned product and may thus be used for the evaluation of the sustainability of buildings where the product is applied.
+Declaration of conformity with Model EPD This declaration of conformity applies to the following product: SikaProof® Adhesive-02 This declaration of conformity applies only to the above-mentioned product produced in the following Sika plants: 1053 (Spain).
+Sika confirms that the above-mentioned product complies with the attached European Model EPD Modified mineral mortars, group 2 (EPD-DBC-20220218-IBF1-EN) according to the guidance developed for this purpose.
+This means that the Life Cycle Assessment (LCA) data and the remaining content of the attached European Model EPD apply to the above-mentioned product and may thus be used for the evaluation of the sustainability of buildings where the product is applied.
+Information on the Model EPD The European Federation for Construction Chemicals (EFCC) has developed the European Model Environmental Product Declaration (EPD) Modified mineral mortars, group 2 (EPD-DBC-20220218-IBF1-EN).
+This European Model EPD was verified by the Institut Bauen und Umwelt e.V.
+(IBU).
+IBU is an independent EPD programme operator based in Germany.
+As a member of EFCC, Sika is entitled to determine the compatibility of its product with this European Model EPD.
+Name: Mar Núñez

-Anders Larsson QEHS Manager

-Aira Kiudorv Brand & Product Manager

-Milledon

-Spånga,
+Function: Corporate Product certification specialist

+At Madrid on 2023-02-07

+Name: Maximilien de Warren

+Function: CPE Fully Bonded Membranes

+At Zürich on 2023-02-07

 ENVIRONMENTAL PRODUCT DECLARATION

 as per ISO 14025 and EN 15804+A2

 Owner of the Declaration FEICA, EFCC, IVK, DBC

 Programme holder Institut Bauen und Umwelt e.V.
 (IBU)

 Publisher Institut Bauen und Umwelt e.V.
 (IBU)

-Declaration number EPD-DBC-20220217-IBF1-EN
+Declaration number EPD-DBC-20220218-IBF1-EN

-Issue date 26.09.2022 Valid to 25.09.2027
+Issue date 26/09/2022 Valid to 25/09/2027

-Modified mineral mortars, group 1
+Modified mineral mortars, group 2

 FEICA - Association of the European Adhesive and Sealant Industry

 EFCC - European Federation for Construction Chemicals

 IVK - Industrieverband Klebstoffe e.V.